Privacy Policy Informativa sulla privacy

 PurposeData involvedLegal basis

 Provide the core flashlight function (detect a shake and toggle the torch) Transient accelerometer readings (on-device only) Performance of the service you requested and our legitimate interest (Art.
 6(1)(b)/(f) GDPR) in making the App work.
-No data leaves your device.
+The readings themselves never leave your device and are never stored.
+Two things derived from them can leave it: the shake counts and streak, through the Android backup described in Section 3(a); and the coarse counts and band comparisons in Section 3(d), and then only where those statistics are active and you have not switched them off.
+Neither can reconstruct any movement.

-Remember your settings, counts, streak, achievements On-device SharedPreferences data (3(a)) Legitimate interest (Art.
+Remember your settings, counts, streak, achievements, and mini-game progress On-device SharedPreferences data (3(a)) Legitimate interest (Art.
 6(1)(f) GDPR) in providing the features you use; processing occurs only on your device and is not accessible to us.

-Serve and measure the opt-in rewarded ad (incl. fraud/abuse prevention) Advertising data via Google (3(b)) In the EEA, UK, and Switzerland: your consent (Art.
+Serve and measure the advertising described in Section 3(b) — the opt-in rewarded ads, including the requests made in advance so that an ad is ready when you ask for one (incl. fraud/abuse prevention) Advertising data via Google (3(b)) In the EEA, UK, and Switzerland: your consent (Art.
 6(1)(a) GDPR; and ePrivacy consent to storing/reading identifiers on your device), collected via the Google UMP consent form before any ad is requested.
 Outside those regions, Google processes this data under the legal bases set out in Google’s own policies.

-We rely on legitimate interest only for the first two purposes, which are confined to your device and involve no transmission, sharing, sale, or profiling; you can object (see Section 9) and exercise full control through Android’s app-storage controls and by uninstalling.
+We rely on legitimate interest for the first two purposes, which are confined to your device and involve no transmission, sharing, sale, or profiling, and for the advertising and feature kill-switch check, which transmits nothing about you; you can object (see Section 9) and exercise full control through Android’s app-storage controls and by uninstalling.
 For advertising in the EEA/UK/Switzerland we rely on consent, not legitimate interest: no ad identifiers are accessed and no ad is requested until you have made your choice, and you can withdraw consent at any time (Section 7), as easily as you gave it and without affecting the lawfulness of processing already carried out.
 The Developer receives none of the advertising data.

 5. Who receives data (third parties / recipients)

-Because we run no servers, the only third party that receives data through the App is our advertising provider and its ecosystem:
+Because we run no servers, the parties that receive data through the App are our advertising provider and its ecosystem, our analytics provider, and the host of the single file described in Section 3(c):

 • Google — specifically Google Ireland Limited (for users in the EEA/UK/Switzerland) and Google LLC (United States), operating Google Mobile Ads / AdMob; and

-• Google’s advertising partners (third-party ad networks, demand partners, and measurement providers involved in serving and measuring the rewarded ad).
+• Google’s advertising partners (third-party ad networks, demand partners, and measurement providers involved in serving and measuring the ads described in Section 3(b)); and

 References describing how Google processes this data and who its partners are: